-OSBA supports adequate funding for Oregon Department of Education programs and state level initiatives that are sustainable and provide quality technical and programmatic assistance and supports to school districts and ESDs targeted at improving student achievement.
+OSBA supports adequate funding for Oregon Department of Education programs and state-level initiatives that are sustainable and provide timely quality technical and programmatic assistance to school districts and ESDs and are focused on improving student achievement.

-OSBA supports providing resources and supports to school districts and ESDs to support and ensure the equitable distribution of any grant or targeted investment monies.
+OSBA supports providing resources to school districts and ESDs to ensure the equitable distribution of any grant or targeted investment monies.

-OSBA supports the inclusion of school board members to all state‑level workgroups or committees connected to educational issues to allow for input from locally-elected education policy makers.
+OSBA advocates for the inclusion of school and ESD board members on all educationally focused state‑level workgroups or committees to allow for input from locally elected education policymakers.

-OSBA supports use of additional state resources and the issuance of state general obligation bonds to assist school districts and ESDs in providing modern, well equipped schools and academically appropriate classrooms and buildings that provide safe, structurally sound and healthy learning environments to promote student achievement.
+OSBA supports the use of additional state resources and the issuance of state general obligation bonds to assist school districts and ESDs in providing modern, well-equipped schools and academically appropriate classrooms that provide safe, structurally sound and healthy learning environments to promote student achievement.

-OSBA supports policies that ensure collaboration at the local level to address the infrastructure needs of school districts, including consideration of the financial impacts of urban renewal, systems development charges and enrollment growth due to new construction.
+OSBA supports policies that ensure collaboration, at the local level, to address school districts’ infrastructure needs, including consideration of the financial impacts of urban renewal, systems-development charges and enrollment growth due to housing construction.

 Section 2: Programs

-OSBA supports state-level school improvement efforts provided they are implemented in ways that grant local school officials maximum flexibility to incorporate community needs and priorities.
+OSBA supports state-level school improvement efforts provided they are implemented in ways that grant local school officials maximum flexibility to incorporate local needs and priorities.

-OSBA supports increased categorical funding and enhanced levels of state and federal aid for the costs associated with special education programs throughout the education system, including programs for children birth through age 5.
-OSBA supports full funding for students with the most severe low‑incidence, high‑cost disabilities, including those served in out-of-district or out-of-state placements.
+OSBA supports full funding for the costs associated with serving students with the most severe low‑incidence, high‑cost disabilities, including those served in out-of-district or out-of-state placements.

-OSBA supports the role of ESDs to assist school districts in achieving Oregon's educational goals by providing equitable, high-quality, cost-effective, locally-responsive educational services on a regional basis.
+OSBA supports the role of ESDs to serve school districts in achieving Oregon's educational goals by providing equitable, high-quality, cost-effective, locally responsive educational services on a regional basis.

-OSBA supports providing a well-rounded and rigorous curriculum for all students, including opportunities for music, art, PE, world languages, STEM, career and technical education and co-curricular activities.
+OSBA supports curriculum-related decisions made at the district level that provide a well-rounded and rigorous curriculum for all students, including opportunities for music, art, physical education, world languages, STEAM, career and technical education, and co-curricular activities.

-OSBA supports the use of English Language Learner and dual language immersion programs as a viable way to provide needed supports for emerging bilingual speakers.
+OSBA supports the use of English Language Learner and dual-language immersion programs as viable instructional strategies needed to support emerging bilingual speakers and increase student achievement.

-OSBA supports increasing access to technology to enhance and support curriculum delivery and promote greater student achievement.
+OSBA supports increasing access to technology to enhance and support instruction and promote greater student achievement.